zulyu/zulyu/README.md

-### Hey there! 👋🏼✨
+### Welcome to my GitHub!!✨

-I'm Zuleyka, a senior attending Chapman University in sunny Orange, California.
-I am a software engineering and neuroscience student, complemented by a diverse background in computer science, psychology, fabrication, and design.
+I'm Zuleyka: a proud first-generation graduate with a bachelor's degree in Software Engineering and a minor in Neuroscience.
-***
+Here on my GitHub, you'll find a selection of my programming projects.

-### Current Interests! 🌟
+To learn more about my background and explore additional work, feel free to visit my [personal website](https://www.zuleykaurieta.com/projects).

-My current tech interests are machine learning and ios development!
+### Background & Interests! 🌟
-***
+My tech interests and background include: AI/ML, full-stack development, website development, and iOS development!